 The Hazelden Betty Ford Foundation outlined the following definitions for Telehealth for substance abuse in a paper released December 2018

-Challenges facing rural patients are more than just geography
+Challenges facing Telehealth Substance Abuse treatment for rural patients are more than just geography

 Specific characteristics of rural populations—such as their treatment preferences, preferred languages, and comfort with technology—have been minimally studied; therefore, how to responsibly adopt Telehealth for substance abuse to the diversity of rural populations is not well understood.
 (5,34) Cultural competency experts have noted that “we do not know whether and what types of adaptations and modifications of an evidence-based program are needed to ensure that its implementation does not create or exacerbate disparities across cultural groups.”(35) Which rural clients would benefit most from which technologies are still unclear.

 Although videoconferencing is a commonly studied telehealth approach, a systematic literature review on videoconferencing for psychotherapy showed that more research is needed on a range of issues, including consent, telehealth contraindications, and the effect of gender, race, and ethnicity on outcomes.
-(36) However, a 2016 report found that there is sufficient research on telehealth effectiveness to support its use for remote monitoring, communication, and counseling of patients with chronic medical conditions, and psychotherapy (for behavioral health).
+(36) However, a 2016 report found sufficient research on telehealth effectiveness to support its use for remote monitoring, communication, and counseling of patients with chronic medical conditions and psychotherapy (for behavioral health).
 (37)

 Telehealth for Substance Abuse for rural areas is a small part of the broader behavioral health treatment and service system.
-It is subject to the same limitations, such as insecure funding for programs, low reimbursement rates for providers, and high rates of patient no-shows.22 However, Telehealth for Substance Abuse programs also presents with their particular challenges.
+It is subject to the same limitations, such as insecure funding for programs, low reimbursement rates for providers, and high patient no-shows rates.22 However, Telehealth for Substance Abuse programs also presents with their particular challenges.

-They can have high upfront costs, and studies to date on implementation and operational costs of various telehealth programs, as well as cost-effectiveness, are not generalizable.
+They can have high upfront costs, and studies to date on implementation and operational costs of various telehealth programs and cost-effectiveness are not generalizable.
 (5,38) Patient privacy using virtual care with Telehealth for Substance Abuse systems require password-protected files, network firewalls, document encryption, and reliable technical support.
 Data ownership and privacy.
-Responsibility for being HIPAA compliant rests with the program or individual using any particular modality, because, as one study noted, “no accreditation system documents that a telemedicine system complies.
+Responsibility for being HIPAA compliant rests with the program or individual using any particular modality because, as one study noted, “no accreditation system documents that a telemedicine system complies.
 Prospective users must carefully evaluate whether or not the services meet the requirements of these regulations.”

 Telehealth for Substance Abuse for rural areas is a small part of the broader behavioral health treatment and service system.
-It is subject to the same limitations, such as insecure funding for programs, low reimbursement rates for providers, and high rates of patient no-shows.22 However, Telehealth
+It is subject to the same limitations, such as insecure funding for programs, low reimbursement rates for providers, and high patient no-shows rates.22 However, Telehealth

 programs also present with their particular challenges.

-They can have high upfront costs, and studies to date on implementation and operational costs of various telehealth programs, as well as cost-effectiveness, are not generalizable.
+They can have high upfront costs, and studies to date on implementation and operational costs of various telehealth programs and cost-effectiveness are not generalizable.
 (5,38) Patient privacy using virtual care with Telehealth Telehealth systems require password-protected files, network firewalls, document encryption, and reliable technical support.
 Data ownership and privacy.
-Responsibility for being HIPAA compliant rests with the program or individual using any particular modality, because, as one study noted, “no accreditation system documents that a telemedicine system complies.
+Responsibility for being HIPAA compliant rests with the program or individual using any particular modality because, as one study noted, “no accreditation system documents that a telemedicine system complies.
 Prospective users must carefully evaluate whether or not the services meet the requirements of these regulations.”

 Relevant publications from SAMHSA